1.6 M€ to develop CHARM-EU

 CHARM-EU at a Glance

 The CHARM-EU alliance is establishing a long-term partnership among its nine members: the University of Barcelona (UB, coordinator), Utrecht University (UU), Eötvös Loránd University in Budapest (ELTE), Trinity College Dublin (TCD), Åbo Akademi (AAU), Hochschule Ruhr West (HRW), the University of Würzburg (JMU), the University of Bergen (UiB), and the University of Montpellier.
-By promoting the creation of joint programs, student and staff exchanges, and the definition of shared research themes, it lays the foundations for an innovative model of an inter-university European campus that supports the free movement of people, ideas, and practices.
-CHARM-EU contributes to the transformation of European higher education by proposing concrete actions for a sustainable, inclusive, innovative, and intercultural university capable of addressing global challenges that require an international and interdisciplinary approach.
+By promoting the creation of joint programs, student and staff exchanges, and the identification of shared research themes, it lays the foundation for an innovative model of a European inter-university campus that supports the free movement of people, ideas, and practices.
+CHARM-EU is helping to transform European higher education by proposing concrete actions for a sustainable, inclusive, innovative, and intercultural university capable of addressing global challenges that require an international and interdisciplinary approach.

-A new France 2030 grant and new objectives for the “CHARM-ANR” project
+A New France 2030 Grant and New Goals for the “CHARM-ANR” Project